Javascript Menu by Deluxe-Tree.com

 In the Bangkok region, approximately half of all expats want to be in the central business district (CBD), or somewhere along the two skytrain routes serving that area, namely on or near Sukhumvit-Phloenchit Rd. or the Silom subdistrict.
 This area is almost purely highrise luxury condominiums and serviced apartments, though there are some individual homes and townhouses scattered around, sandwiched within the concrete maze.

-Your choice of rental properties are:
+Your choice of type rental properties are:

 Within the Sukhumvit-Silom "central business district" (CBD), there are literally hundreds of highrise condos and serviced apartments that expats live in (not counting purely Thai places), with a wide range of prices, amenities, styles and building ages.
 Most expats depend upon the guidance of a good real estate agency to find the best serviced apartment, rental condominium, or house.